denten-books/plain-text/5-surface.md

 intervals of time and space into document architecture.
 Forces of capital and control occupy the void as the sign acquires new dimensions and capabilities for automation.
-Code and codex subsequently sink beneath the matte surface of a laminate storage medium.
+Code and codex subsequently sink beneath the matte surface of a synthetic storage medium.
 Screens purport to restore a sense of lost
 immediacy: of the kind felt upon contact between pen nib and paper, as the capillary action of cellulose conveys ink into its shallow conduit.
 Screens are meant to open a window onto the unfamiliar physicalities of